achauphan/image-filtering-with-k-means-clustering/README.md

 ### Filtering Progression Example of k = 4
 ![x](https://i.imgur.com/HJJ0Hgj.png) ![x](https://media0.giphy.com/media/Mb4qsTqblEdZKv7Y3r/giphy.gif)

 Top image is the input image as a ppm file (ppm was easy to build and read).
-Bottom gif is a visualization of each pixel's corresponding k cluster color after every loop until the loop is finished.
+Bottom gif is a visualization of each pixel's corresponding k cluster color after every loop until the clusters are finalized.

 ## What I learned
 - Given a description of an algorithm and scenario, interpret and attempt to write a *solution.